RizeFinance/rize-js/docs.md

 ### create

 Creates a new instance of a customer product.
-This will verify that all Product requirements have been met.
+This will verify that all Product requirements have been met, including confirming all the required PII has been provided and necessary compliance workflow, if any, has been completed.
 After completion, Rize will automatically kick off the KYC process if it is the customer's first product.
-Upon KYC approval, all required custodial accounts will be created and the customer will be active
+Upon KYC approval, all required custodial accounts will be created and the customer will be active.

 #### Parameters